abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/benchmarking.md

 ### Ruby/Rails performance benchmarking comparison on Arm64 and x86_64

 When you compare the benchmarking results, you will notice that on the Google Axion C4A Arm-based instances:

+- **Database operations are the main bottleneck:** DB Insert and DB Query take the most time.
+- **DB Query has the highest latency:** It is the slowest operation at 3.39 seconds.
+- **Core computation is fast:** Pure Ruby/Rails calculations complete quickly at 0.41 seconds.